 Enlarged male breasts can be reduced by liposuction and/or by cutting out excess glandular tissue.
 The procedure for male breast reduction takes one to two hours, usually on an outpatient basis, using general or local anesthesia.
 If excessive glandular tissue, fat and skin is present, it will be removed.
 Surgery may be performed alone or in conjunction with lipoplasty, where the suction device will typically be inserted through the existing incisions.
 For the removal of excess fatty tissue alone, liposuction may be all that is needed; in such cases, scars will be small and barely visible.

 When the procedure is complete, the chest will be wrapped with bandages and a specialized compression garment to help minimize swelling.
 Our plastic surgeons will prescribe medication to alleviate any pain or discomfort that is apparent after the surgery.
 Generally, patients can return to work in about one week but should refrain from performing strenuous activity or exercise for the first four to six weeks.

 Over the coming weeks, patients will begin to see their newly contoured chest become more apparent and defined as swelling subsides.
 Men are usually very satisfied with their new look and feel more confident in their physical appearance.
 They no longer have to feel embarrassed about taking their shirt off in public or going to places like the beach.

 If you live in or near Orange County and wish to undergo male breast reduction surgery, we encourage you to contact Finesse Plastic Surgery.
-To schedule a consultation with one of our board certified surgeons, please call 949.272.2085 or fill out our online contact form today.
+To schedule a consultation with one of our surgeons, please call 949.272.2085 or fill out our online contact form today.
 Our surgeons are dedicated to helping you achieve a body that you can feel great about.